Executive coaching for navigating greater complexity

 But when loyalty runs unchecked, the costs are real.
 The organization makes avoidable mistakes because your CEO receives incomplete input.
 Colleagues start wondering—quietly, and then not so quietly—why you didn’t say what you clearly saw.

-Every time you hedge what you know, you teach yourself that your perspective is optional.
+And over time, something more subtle happens: Every time you hedge what you know, you teach yourself that your perspective is optional.

 It isn’t.